Tselhacode/tselhacode/README.md

-## Hi there, I'm Tenzin! 👋
+## Hi there, I'm Tenzin!
+Welcome to my page!👋

-- 🔭 I’m currently working on something interesting
-- 👯 I’m looking to collaborate on ...
+I'm a self-taught software developer with a passion for finding interesting intersectionality between coding and social sciences.
+I love building applications that solve real-world problems.
+I come from a non-traditional background as I have a background in philosophy.
+I have over two years of experience as a software developer at a museum where I was the only full-stack developer and got to work on these projects WW II Interactive Map and Suitcase Project.
+These projects are currently on display at the museum!

+I am a continuous and fast learner.

+- 🔭 I’m currently learning how to create a large language model from scratch and leverage my full-stack development skills to work on building a philosophical debating App.
+- 👯 I also dabble a bit in Swift, iOS, and Python.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns:
-- ⚡ Fun fact: ..
+- ⚡ Fun fact: Part-time singer/songwriter

-I'm a self-taught software developer with a passion for finding interesting intersectionality between coding and social sciences.
-I love building applications that solve real-world problems.

 ## 🔧 Technologies & Tools